Police called to loud disturbance at Boris Johnson's million-dollar London home

 He made the comment as he and Hunt formally kicked off their battle as they each faced their first grilling by Tory members.

-The frontrunner and the self-described 'underdog' sought to win over Conservative local authority bosses and councillors today in what was the first of more than a dozen events in front of the party grassroots which the pair will take part in over the next month.
+The frontrunner and the self-described "underdog" sought to win over Conservative local authority bosses and councillors today in what was the first of more than a dozen events in front of the party grassroots which the pair will take part in over the next month.

 But it is Johnson who is thought to have made the biggest impression as he quoted the British Conservative wartime prime minister who he has written books about.

-"I've never known a time where we got nine per cent in a national election," he reportedly said, according to The Sun, as he referred to the Tories' recent electoral struggles.
+"I've never known a time where we got nine per cent in a national election," he reportedly said, according to the Sun, as he referred to the Tories' recent electoral struggles.

 "My message to you today is: the hour is darkest before the dawn.
 We can turn this thing around."